-Note: this project has received small grants and sub-contract work from organizations (such as the Open Technology Fund) and research projects (such as Tor) that receive funding from the U.S. Government and other governments around the world.
+Note: this project receives grants and sub-contracts from organizations (such as the Open Technology Fund) and research projects (such as the Tor Project) that receive funding from the U.S. Government and other governments around the world.
 None of this funding has modified or shaped our development plans, and we would never, ever put any sort of backdoor or compromised component into our software based on this funding.

 In January 2011, the Guardian Project received a no strings attached donation from Google.
 We used this funding to accelerate our development activities in various areas, host developer events, produce audits and guides, and support activists in the field.
 This should not be seen as any formal endorsement of our work by Google corporate, hence we are not putting their logo here.